A NSW Government website

 Middle Lagoon is located on the far south coast of New South Wales.
-It is classed as a small back-dune lagoon with an intermittently closed entrance.
+It is classed as a back dune lagoon with an entrance intermittently open and closed to the ocean.

 Middle Lagoon estuary includes significant wetland habitat.